Table of Contents

 Example

-”That totally grossed me out” vs. “That really disgusted me.
+”It grossed me out” vs. “It disgusted me.”

 4. Emotive language

 These are the words used to create an emotional impact or response from the audience purposely.
-The writer uses Emotive language in order to have a great emotional impact on their audience.
+The writer uses emotional language to have a great emotional impact on the audience.

 Example